-- Example: (Mother to Son who wants him to shave before visiting Grandma) “Wow you look like a mountain man with that beard.
-Your Grandma will barely recognize you.”
+Sarcasm Example: (Mother to Son who wants him to shave before visiting Grandma) “Wow, Grandma always did love that mountain man look.”

 2) Latent Anger

-Sarcasm can also be passive aggressive or as a way to assert dominance.
-For someone who is angry or upset, but is too afraid to bring it up will often use sarcasm as a disguised barb.
+Sarcasm can also arise from passive-aggressive behavior or as a way to assert dominance.
+For someone who is angry or upset, but too afraid to bring it up, sarcasm can be a disguised barb.

 3) Social Awkwardness

-- Example: (Man at networking event) “This buffet spread is pretty weak, guess it mirrors this company’s portfolio, huh?”
+Sarcasm Example: (Man at networking event) “This buffet spread looks great!
+Guess it mirrors this company’s portfolio, huh?”

 For example, I was recently with a friend of a friend who constantly makes sarcastic comments—preventing genuine conversation.
 I employed the “Genuine Approach” here: